mnebes/emneb.dev/posts/02-generating-chord-progressions-in-fsharp.md

 ## Bonus: let's listen to it!

-Being able to generate these progressions is a nice exercise but unless we can listen to them somehow it is still of limited value.
+Being able to generate these progressions is a nice exercise, but unless we can listen to them somehow it is still of limited value.
 Here's where [Sonic Pi][sonicpi] comes in.
 It is a music creation tool that is code-based, which makes it a natural fit for our use case here.

 In a basic scenario to play a note in Sonic Pi one has to write a `play` command, followed by the desired note.
 Additionally, we should attach a number denoting which octave we want the note to be played in.
 For example, the command to play the "middle A" would be `play :A4`.
-The `play` command can also take a collection of notes to play, which is exactly what we need to play some chords!
+The `play` command can also take a collection of notes to play (`play [:Fs4,:As4,:Cs5,:F5]`), which is exactly what we need to play some chords!
 Let's add some functions to help us print a series of commands for Sonic PI based on our chord progression:

 ```fsharp
 module SonicPi =